Museum of Anjos Teixeira, Sintra

 Father and son concerned themselves with themes of anatomy, freedom, women's lives, and historical and religious personalities.
 The museum is open Tuesday through Friday from 10 am to 6 pm.
 Admission is free.
 There are guided tours and classes and workshops for preschoolers and others.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Sintra.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Museum of Anjos Teixeira on Map